 - Nitz in Undergrads was horrified to discover he put on the Freshman Fifteen just before the Exposed Expo, an annual streaking event, and tried to slim down in time.

 - Amy Wong of Futurama used to be fat when she was little, and although she slimmed down and became much more attractive as she got older, she still has a ravenous appetite which she keeps on lock down.
 In one post-cancellation episodes, Amy and Professor Farnsworth switched bodies, which Amy used as an excuse to go on an eating binge since it wasn't her body.
 However, the Professor's decrepit digestion system proved to be too much of a burden, and Amy switched with Leela.
 Amy's ravenous hunger caused Leela's body to become fat, and in order to stop herself from doing any more damage, Hermes volunteered to switch, claiming she couldn't possibly do any more damage to his flabby build.
-Both of them lost weight by the end of the episode, but in Amy's case, she was just eating a nice pork sundae when she saw Leela in Farnsworth's body make out with Fry in Zoidberg's body.
+Both of them lost weight by the end of the episode, but in Amy's case, she'd lost her appetite completely after seeing Leela in the Professor's body graphically make out with Fry in Zoidberg's body.

 - Inverted in the last episode of Megas XLR where Fat and Proud Coop is disgusted and enraged to discover his evil, alternate-universe self is a power hungry, skinny conqueror.